brickblock-io/smart-contracts/docs/ACTORS_PROCESSES.md

 ## Issuer

-The Issuer, also referred to as Broker, must be listed by Brickblock in order to create POA Tokens.
+The Issuer, previously referred to as Broker, must be listed by Brickblock in order to create POA Tokens.
 Once a POA Token is deployed, the Issuer can change the POA's parameters in its initial stage `Preview`.
 Furthermore, the Issuer is responsible for paying out generated dividends to POA token holders.
 Also, the Issuer can terminate POA Tokens in case of special events.

 ### Processes